August 05, 2020

-Optimism has long defined the American spirit, so why do all too many of us leave out the good stuff when we’re setting financial priorities?
-The problem: We create an emergency fund to cover things like broken water heaters or the loss of a job, but we forget to plan ahead for life’s unexpected bonuses: a wedding in the family, or that once-in-a-lifetime deal on a tropical cruise.
+Optimism has long defined the American spirit, so why do many of us leave out the good stuff when we’re setting financial priorities?
+We create an emergency fund to cover things like broken water heaters or the loss of a job, but we forget to plan for life’s unexpected bonuses — a wedding in the family, or that once-in-a-lifetime deal on a tropical cruise.

-Unfortunately, pulling out a little extra something to let you enjoy good fortune today could mean finding yourself hanging with no safety net later.
+Unfortunately, pulling out a little extra something to enjoy good fortune today could mean finding yourself hanging with no emergency fund later.
 Your emergency fund shouldn’t serve as a long-range savings account for special occasions.
-If you expect your rainy day fund to protect you when there’s a real financial storm brewing, you have to resist dipping into it for vacations, down payments, and other foreseeable non-emergencies.
+If you expect your rainy-day fund to protect you when there are real financial emergencies, you have to resist dipping into it for vacations, down payments, and other foreseeable non-emergencies.
 Don’t be tempted to combine your emergency fund with long-range savings for weddings, vacations, or the down payment on your next new car.

-The trick to protecting your emergency fund from your own best intentions is to define what constitutes a financial emergency.
-A true financial emergency is unforeseeable, unavoidable, and time-sensitive.
+The trick to protecting your emergency fund from your own best intentions is to define what constitutes financial emergencies.
+True financial emergencies are unforeseeable, unavoidable, and time sensitive.
 As inconvenient as it is when your car reaches the point when replacing it may be smarter than repairing it, you always knew that day would inevitably come.

 5 true financial emergencies

-- A car repair when you need your car to get to work or drive the kids to soccer practice
+- Car repairs when you need your car to get to work or drive the kids to soccer practice

-- A home repair for a vital system like running water or heat
+- Home repairs for vital systems like running water or heat

 5 financial non-emergencies